Biography

 - Orion Advisor Solutions, Inc. (a portfolio company of Genstar Capital and TA Associates) in an incremental senior secured term loan and revolving facility

-- PSP Investments, together with EQT Active Core Infrastructure Fund (a fund managed by EQT AB), in its acquisition of Radius Global Infrastructure, Inc., in a transaction that implies a Radius Global Infrastructure enterprise value of approximately $3 billion and as lead co-investor in the business combination of Vistra Group Ltd with Tricor Group
+- PSP Investments, together with EQT Active Core Infrastructure Fund (a fund managed by EQT AB), in its acquisition of Radius Global Infrastructure, Inc., in a transaction that implies a Radius Global Infrastructure enterprise value of approximately $3 billion and as lead co-investor in the business combination of Vistra Group Ltd with Tricor Group; a strategic growth investment in PKF O'Connor Davies LLP

 - Px3 Partners in its acquisition of Filtration from Celeros Flow Technology